Did you notice this you finished a chat or call and thinking, Like “Maybe I spoke too much?’ or “Why I couldn’t stay quiet?” you are not alone.

 2. Fear of Being Misunderstood :

 You may talk more in conversation because you want to try explain yourself fully, making sure people understand you.
-But your too much words confuses others or make your words unclear.

 3. Habit of Over-Explaining :

 When you talk too much, over-talking becomes a habit.
-You keep add details that are not much needed, hoping to make your point stronger-but it irritates the listener.
+You keep add details that are not much needed, hoping to make your point stronger – but it irritates the listener.

 4. Excitement or Enthusiasm :

 It’s okay to talk too much when you are excited about something you love.
-But your excitement turns into non-stop talking, it can overwhelm or bored others.

-How Talking Too Much Can Affect Your Communication
+How Talking Too Much Can Affect Your Communication ?

 1. Others May Lose Interest :

-When you speak continuously without giving space to others, it can lead to lose interest in the conversation.
-They might feel they are not part of it.
+When you speak continuously without giving talking chance to others, it can lead to lose interest in the conversation.

 2. Missed Listening Opportunities :

 When you constantly speak, you may miss what others want to share with you.
-Good communication is more important than speaking.

 3. Damaged First Impressions :

-When you meet new people, over-talking may leave the impression they think you are self-centered or not thoughtful- even if you don’t mean to be.
+When you meet new people, over-talking may leave the impression they think you are self-centered or not thoughtful – even if you don’t mean to be.

 Practical and Gentle Ways to Talk Less